PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator pointing to an element text | the value to match with the result

-## Assert Font Size Not Contain
+## Assert Font Size Not Match

-Asserts that the font size of the specified element not contain the given value.
+Asserts that the font size of the specified element not match the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertFontSizeNotContain(locator, text)
+assertFontSizeNotMatch(locator, text)
 `

 `
-assertFontSizeNotContain(parentLocator, locator, text)
+assertFontSizeNotMatch(parentLocator, locator, text)
 `

 ### Parameters